CAFAudit/audit-service/caf-audit-management-service-configuration/configuration-tar/marathon-properties.md

 ##### caf-audit-management-service-database-loader-account-password
 - This property specifies the password of the Vertica database account used to configure the loading of data from Kafka into Vertica.

-##### caf-audit-management-service-database-reader-account
+##### caf-audit-management-service-database-reader-role
-- This property specifies the username of the Vertica database account that will be used for reporting.
+- This property specifies the name of the Vertica database role that will be used for reporting users.

 ##### caf-audit-management-service-kafka-brokers
 - This property specifies the address (HOST:PORT) of the Kafka broker.